csc530/csc530/README.md

 🌱 Still learning @[Lakehead-Georgian](https://www.lakeheadgeorgian.ca/programs/computer-science/) for Computer Science  (hope it all pays off)

-💞️ Some things I love...
+💞️ Some things I love is programming (duh.), helping others, and relaxing😴
-  - God
-  - Learning
-  - Music
-  - Programming (duh)

-❎ Please tell me where I went wrong or can improve, it'll mean a lot.
-And hopefully I can fix it
+❎ Please tell me where I went wrong or how I can improve, it'll mean a lot.
+And hopefully I can fix it too

 📫 Talk to me: csc530@vivaldi.net | csc#7368